google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/using-push-on-your-pages/handle-subscriptions.markdown

 ![Example of a mobile permission control](images/pushux.png)

-The code for the switch looks like this:

-{% highlight javascript %}
-pushButton.addEventListener('click', function() {
-  if (isPushEnabled) {
-    unsubscribe();
-  } else {
-    subscribe();
-  }
-});
-{% endhighlight %}

-The actual permissions are actually controlled in the `subscribe()` and `unsubscribe()` functions, which we'll look at shortly.
-The `isPushEnabled` variable was defined at the top of our script.

-When we get to [Best Practices](/web/fundamentals/engage-and-retain/push-notifications/best-practices/asking-permission) we'll look at where and when to show the switch.
-The key thing is, it's best not to do it right away.
+The section on [Best Practices](/web/fundamentals/engage-and-retain/push-best-practices/asking-permission) looks at where and when to show the switch.
+The key thing is, don't ask for permission unless the switch has been toggled.

 ## Subscribing

-Subscribing is a two-step process performed on the receiving device, comprised of subscribing to push and an explicit subscription request for a specific web site.
-Both of these conditions must be met for the user to receive push messages.
+Subscribing to notification is a two step process, first requesting permission and getting the user's endpoint (essentially an id to that user/device) and then sending the endpoint info to YOUR server so that you can reach the user later when you're ready to send a message.

 Subscribing to push is done by calling `pushManager.subscribe()` (a member of the [service worker registration](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration) interface).
-This triggers a permission request from the browser that only applies to your site or app.
+This triggers a permission request from the browser, but only applies to your site or app.
+As with when to request permissions, when to call `subscribe()` is also a [best practices](/web/fundamentals/engage-and-retain/push-best-practices) issue.
+If the time and the trigger aren't chosen carefully, users may be surprised or annoyed.

 {% highlight javascript %}
 function subscribe() {